wbrbr/about-blank/README.md

 The configuration file is `config.json`.
 It contains:
 - The city name: the weather API shows this city's weather
 - The port: the server runs on this port.
+- The partition: the partition which is used in the status informations
+- The default search engine: you can set it to
+  - google
+  - Or github
+  - Or terminal